vaidis/react-drupal-starter/README.md

 3. Authenticate user
     - Login form
     - Logout button
-4. Post article form with fieds:
+4. Post article form with fields:
     - Title
     - image (Drag and Drop )
     - Body
-    - Tags (with auto-complete and create new tags)
+    - Tags (with auto-complete and new tag creation)

 ## :wrench: What is using